 - You want to keep funds available for renovation, reserves, or other investments

-It is “Which structure leaves me in the strongest position after closing?”
+The right question isn't "Should I avoid jumbo?"
+It's "Which structure leaves me in the strongest position after closing?"

 You Might Also Like